How To Keep Your Eyes Healthy

 Eat Your Greens and your Yellows

-We are all aware of the benefits of a healthy diet, from keeping weight in check, to helping to fight against infections and reducing the risk of conditions such as diabetes.
+We are all aware of the benefits of a healthy diet, from keeping weight in check to helping to fight against infections and reducing the risk of conditions such as diabetes.
 A diet high in vitamins A, C and E is good for the cells in the eye, you are probably already getting enough of these, particularly if you have a varied diet including fruit, vegetables nuts and seeds.
 Lutein is also important for its antioxidant properties and can be found in green leafy vegetables, but for those of you who don't like eating your green then it's good to know that you can find high levels of lutein in yellow vegetables like pepper, corn and saffron.
 The Macular Society has a great downloadable nutrition and eye health leaflet if you want to find out more.

 Quit Smoking

 It's hard to get away from the fact that smoking is bad for your health, but did you know it's also bad for your eyes?
-Smokers double their risk of developing AMD (age-related macular degeneration) and is linked to the development of cataracts.
+Smokers double their risk of developing AMD (age-related macular degeneration) which is linked to the development of cataracts.
 Smoking increases free radicals which speed up the aging process, not just of your body and skin but also the eyes increasing the risk of glaucoma and diabetic retinopathy.

-We know quitting smoking is easier said than done but there is lots of help out there both on the high street and online, the NHS has a great 10 tips to help you quit smoking
+We know quitting smoking is easier said than done but there is lots of help out there both on the high street and online, the NHS has a great 10 tips to help you quit smoking.

 Get Regular Eye Exams